 The two spells do seem to have gone off together, as they did the last time Harry and Tom came face-to-face in the graveyard.
 Had the wands shared a core we would have got another Priori Incantatum.
 Had the spells behaved normally, the AK would have simply run roughshod over the Expeliarmus and nailed Harry unless he was able to dodge out of the way.
 That normal wands supposedly recognize one another strikes me as pure balognium, but the Elder Wand might be able to.
 Or at least it might resonate to something in the source of the magic which is generating the Expeliarmus that it is plowing through with it’s AK.
 (Which it is also resisting delivering, since it is not going to cooperate with its holder any more than it can avoid.)

 I really do think that postulating that the Elder Wand is semi-sentient — which in itself is a stretch — plays far better than to postulate that all wands are semi-sentient.
 And that if the Elder Wand has been without a true Master for a while, then it is probably shopping.
-That AK in the forest clearing established a connection between Tom and Harry, and the Wand was aware of both of them.
+That AK in the forest clearing established a connection between Tom and Harry, and the Wand is now aware of both of them.

 And it made its choice.